 Financial information, volunteer time contribution and other information

-How TFAO maintains pages / request for services
+How we maintain pages / request for services

 Introduction

-Traditional Fine Arts Organization (TFAO) maintains the website tfaoi.org.
+We (TFAO) maintain the website tfaoi.org.
 The site can also be accessed as tfaoi.com.
 It is a 100% non-commercial resource provided primarily for students and teachers seeking knowledge about American representational art.
-TFAO is regarded as the world's most respected and largest online provider of knowledge regarding its subject.
+We are regarded as the world's most respected and largest online provider of knowledge regarding its subject.

 There are many thousands of inbound links to the website's pages.
 Many of the inbound links are from non-profit websites or noted in scholarly essays and articles published elsewhere, either on paper or online.
 For that reason, TFAO's existing URLs must remain unchanged over time.